Business Litigation Lawyers Assisting Employers and Employees with Wellness Program Legalities

 Milwaukee Business, Employment, and Commercial Litigation Attorneys

 Are you like many other business leaders who are confused by the twists and turns of rules related to wellness programs?
 Are you concerned that your HR procedures aren’t quite “up to snuff?”
 Have employees criticized the medical disclosure rules that currently exist with your health insurance coverage or other personnel procedures?
-The Milwaukee business litigation firm of Kerkman Wagner & Dunn has more than 50 years of combined legal experience representing business owners in Wisconsin in all sorts of matters, including those related to employment law and regulations.
+The Milwaukee business litigation firm of Kerkman & Dunn has more than 50 years of combined legal experience representing business owners in Wisconsin in all sorts of matters, including those related to employment law and regulations.
 We understand how the new EEOC rules can affect your business.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.